 The Review team, in partnership with MOJ Analytical Services, will analyse the evidence gathered during the call for evidence.

 The team will also examine existing data which appears to indicate disproportionality.

 A panel of expert advisers will also be formed to offer challenge and support and identify areas that require more in-depth investigation.

 The evidence and analysis will be reviewed and a set of actionable findings will be produced.

-The recommendations will reflect the independent nature of the report due in spring 2017.
+The recommendations will reflect the independent nature of the report due in Summer 2017.